Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 ABBA performed the first live and the first Swedish performance of “Dancing Queen” at the Royal Swedish Opera Gala in honor of King Carl Gustaf and his soon-to-be Queen

-The wedding celebrations got off to a rough start when, about two weeks before the wedding, Silvia came down with the flu.
-She was unable to make a planned appearance with the King on June 6 (Sweden’s National Day) due to her condition.
+The wedding celebrations got off to a rough start when, about two weeks before the wedding, Silvia became ill with the flu and she was unable to make a planned appearance with the King on June 6 (Sweden’s National Day).
 Silvia was still feeling under the weather the following day when the banns were read in the palace’s chapel.
 Although reportedly appearing “pale and tired,” Silvia attended the event with a smile.

 When asked if she was nervous about her coming wedding, Silvia said she was not. “[I have] no butterflies in my stomach because of the tremendous reception I have received in Sweden.”
 On June 17, Silvia received the Order of the Seraphim and officially became a Swedish citizen the following day.
 On June 18, the King and the soon-to-be-Queen attended a gala performance at the Royal Swedish Opera.
 The gala was especially notable for the performance of Swedish band ABBA, at the peak of their fame, of the first live and the first Swedish performance of “Dancing Queen,” one of ABBA’s most famous songs.
 Despite the title, members of ABBA noted that the song had not been written specifically for the event or for Silvia.